 According to research conducted in 2018 by Policy Solutions6, out of 14 economic policy questions Hungarians answered 10 with economically left-leaning answers, demanding more state intervention.
-Despite the fact that the current government has imposed a flat tax system, two-thirds of Hungarians (70% of the Fidesz's voters) would like to see a proCENTRALIZATION SHOULD NOT BE A PART OF A CONSERVATIVE PARTY'S MANIFESTO IF THE TERM CONSERVATISM IS UNDERSTOOD AS IT WAS BY EDMUND BURKE gressive tax be implemented.
+Despite the fact that the current government has imposed a flat tax system, two-thirds of Hungarians (70% of the Fidesz's voters) would like to see a progressive tax be implemented.
 Luxury wealth tax is supported by 87% of Hungarians.
 With these statistics in mind, it is not surprising that the government can rather easily expand its powers.